UNIVERSITY OF THE AZORES

-It´s mandatory to register and fulfill all the requirements in order to have your mobility exchange approved!
+Thus, it’s mandatory to register and fulfill all the requirements in order to have your mobility exchange approved!

-Deadlines for online application (SMS)
+Deadlines for on-line application (SMS -Studies mobilities)

 Students from outside the EU must bring their passport.
 Non-European and Turkish students must arrive with a student visa.
 The visa request must consider the duration of the mobility (1 semester or 1 year).
 Upon arrival (in the first three days), Non-European and Turkish students must go to SEF (Foreign and Border Services).

-The UAc may issue acceptance letters for VISA purposes, upon request and after the mobility´s approval.
+The UAc may issue acceptance letters for VISA purposes, upon request and after the mobility’s approval.

 At the UAc the language of instruction is portuguese, however, we provide a tutorial system in english to Erasmus students.
 Classes are taught in portuguese, although teachers authorize essays/paper works, examinations or oral presentations in English.
 Also, the list of recommended literature in most subjects contains a sufficient number of articles/books in English.
-Nevertheless, the evaluation methods to be used in each course are established by teachers at the begining of the semester.
+Nevertheless, the evaluation methods to be used in each course are established by teachers at the beginning of the semester.

-Therefore, in order to communicate properly and to attend classes successfully, during your mobility period, it’s absolutely important having the following language proficiency upon your arrival:
+Therefore, in order to communicate properly and attend classes successfully, during your mobility period, it’s absolutely important having the following language proficiency upon your arrival: